 The city is divided into two halves, Punda and Otrobanda, which are connected across the St. Anna Bay by a floating pedestrian bridge.
 Downtown Willemstad is a UNESCO World Heritage site with pastel architecture, vibrant street art, and cuisine that blends the region’s Caribbean and South American roots.

 Outside of Willemstad, you can take in the wide-ranging flora and fauna of the island’s ecosystem in one of the many nature reserves open to the public.
 And when you want to hit the water, you can swim, snorkel, or sunbathe on one of the country’s many pristine beaches.

-When is the best time to stay in a vacation rental in Curaçao?
+The best time to stay in a vacation rental in Curaçao